Database Storage

 Note

-For the Premium edition, you can use either the CREATE MILESTONE with PITR or the SYNC BOTTOMLESS DATABASE. command.
+For the Enterprise edition, you can use either the CREATE MILESTONE with PITR or the SYNC BOTTOMLESS DATABASE command.

 PITR is a user-initiated operation that restores a unlimited storage database to a point in time.
 It is purely a recovery operation and does not require backups.
 It uses the unlimited storage feature and leverages the blobs stored in object store.
 It uses all data for the restore point that has been automatically flushed to the object store.